Samsonk92/Samsonk92.github.io/README.md

 * Strengthen Academic Support System by Implementing structured academic support programs (e.g., after-school tutoring, study groups, mentoring)
 * Shift Focus from Parental Background to Student Behaviour Schools should prioritise interventions that improve student-level factors such as study habits, attendance, and engagement rather than relying on parental education as a predictor of success.
 2. **Study Hours VS Performance: Does more study time improve performace of students**
 Key Observations from Data
 a.
 Students studying around 25–26 hours/week achieve the highest total scores (~1440)
 b.
 Students studying 21 hours/week also perform relatively well (~1420
 c.
 Performance declines for students studying above 26 hours:
   There appears to be an optimal study range (around 24–26 hours/week) where students perform best.
   Studying too little may limit performance, but studying too much may lead to diminishing returns or burnout.
   The decline at higher study hours suggests:
 d.
 Fatigue
 e.
 Inefficient study methods
 f.
 Poor balance between study and rest
 **Recommendations**
 “Student performance peaks at moderate study levels, suggesting that optimal study habits not excessive hours drive better academic outcomes.”
 “The analysis reveals diminishing returns beyond 26 study hours per week, highlighting the importance of optimised study patterns rather than excessive workload.”
  Encourage effective study strategies, not just longer hours
  Promote balanced schedules (study + rest)
 3. **Attendance VS Performance: How Attendance affect students performance**
   Answers
-a.
-66% of students who passed had good attendance
+a.66% of students who passed had good attendance
-b.
-Only 34% of students did not pass, which is significantly lower
+b.Only 34% of students did not pass, which is significantly lower
-c.
-This indicates that higher attendance is associated with better academic performance
+c.This indicates that higher attendance is associated with better academic performance
 **Results interpretation**
 Attendance appears to be a major driver of student success
 Students who attend classes regularly are: